NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Agents of Edgewatch/Rhevanna.md

     desc: "`pf2:r`  "

   - name: "Plunder Life"
     desc: " (aura,divine) 60 feet.
 When a healing effect restores Hit Points to a non-fiend creature in the aura, the amount of Hit Points restored is halved.
-The rhevanna gains temporary Hit Points equal to the amount of Hit Points restored.\nThe rhevanna loses any remaining temporary Hit Points after 1 minute."
+The rhevanna gains temporary Hit Points equal to the amount of Hit Points restored.\n\nThe rhevanna loses any remaining temporary Hit Points after 1 minute."

 attacks:
   - name: ""